Gardiner and Joseph (1802 ship)

 Gardiner and Joseph (or Gardener and Joseph, or Gardner and Joseph) was launched at Hull in 1802.
 She made seven voyages as a whaler in the northern whale fishery until she was wrecked in November 1808.

 Career

 Gardner & Joseph first appeared in Lloyd's Register (LR) for 1802 with Js.Allen, master, Foggintons, owner, and trade Hull–Davis Strait.
 (Later LR corrected the burthen to 372 tons and the ownership to Eggingtons.)

+In 1802, Gardiner and Joseph brought in the second largest catch of the season.